GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 ---
 title: Payment and address form best practices
-subhead: Maximize conversions by helping your users complete name, address and payment forms as quickly and easily as possible.
+subhead: Maximize conversions by helping your users complete address and payment forms as quickly and easily as possible.
 authors:
   - samdutton
 scheduled: true